-- Dr John Marsham is the Met Office Joint Chair at Leeds and Chair of the Academic Partnership.
+- Professor John Marsham is the Met Office Joint Chair at Leeds and Chair of the Academic Partnership.

 - Professor Paul Field is Met Office Science Fellow and Professor of Climate and Weather Science at Leeds.

 - Professor Jason Lowe is Priestley International Centre for Climate Chair, the Head of Climate Services and Deputy Director at the Met Office Hadley Centre.